Pickle-Rick1/fiskaly/README.md

 Welcome to the design system documentation of Fiskaly.
 Our aim is to create consistent and delightful user experiences across all platforms.

-## documentation
+## Documentation

-Thumbprint is documented at https://zeitvertrieb.github.io/fiskaly/.
+Fiskaly Design System is documented at https://zeitvertrieb.github.io/fiskaly/.
 The documentation is hosted on Github Pages and built with Gatsby and Gatsby MDX.

 ## Contribute